Determining “Responsibility” for Cloud Security

 While the cloud itself is not inherently risky, it’s the areas that customers often overlook from a security perspective that open them up to potential exploitation from cybercriminals.

 Just as Cloud Technology Continues To Evolve, So Too Do Cybercriminals’ Techniques.
 Today’s cybercriminals are using increasingly sophisticated methods to find and infiltrate vulnerable systems.
 Customer SaaS applications are especially vulnerable to attacks.
 At the same time, the containers used to host cloud-based servers, databases, and the like are also highly susceptible to potential vector attacks8, including OS exploits, container breakouts, denial of service, embedded malware, and credential theft9 that are made possible when customerside configurations, access management, and settings aren’t updated on a regular and frequent basis.

-Cyberattacks Hit All Sizes and Types of Organizations.
+Cyberattacks Hit Organizations of all Sizes and Types.
 Nearly half of all cyberattacks are committed against small businesses, according to Verizon’s annual Data Breach Investigations Report.10 Yet, security remains the top cloud challenge for SMBs closely followed by lack of resources and expertise.11 Misconfigurations is one of the leading attack vendors for organizations12 and can and can lead to costly security vulnerabilities.
 Lack of adequate controls and oversight as well as lack of awareness of security policies are the leading causes of misconfigurations in cloud environments.13 Most commonly experienced issues include encryption-related misconfigurations and misconfigured security groups and orphaned resources,13 contributing to a heightened state of vulnerability.

 What’s at Stake For Organizations?
 Ultimately, cyber-criminals don’t have to work very hard to infiltrate poorly secured systems, even if they’re hosted in the cloud.
 The result: business and user data, security credentials, and other sensitive information become easy pickings on GitHub and the dark web.

 Use the SSRM to Build a Cybersecurity Defense Plan to Future-Proof Your Evolving Cloud-Based Business Initiatives